I regularly teach two core courses required for the Public Policy Leadership major:

 PPL 492: Philosophy of Punishment Policy

 In the United States, legal punishment takes various forms, but primarily consists of incarceration or fines.
 Yet what justifies the state in putting people in prison or taking their money?
 Put another way, why do we punish people?
-There are competing philosophical theories for what justifies punishment, but which is correct?
-Understanding the purpose of punishment can help us conform our methods of punishment accordingly.
-For instance, if the purpose of punishment is to rehabilitate offenders, we will need to make sure that whatever methods of punishment we use actually rehabilitate.
+Understanding the proper purpose of punishment can help us conform our methods of punishment accordingly.
+For instance, if the purpose of punishment is to rehabilitate offenders, we will need to ensure that whatever methods of punishment we use actually rehabilitate.
+Similarly, if the purpose is to deter others from committing crimes, we must verify that our punishments accomplish that goal.
 In this way, understanding why we punish informs how we should punish.
-But recently, some have suggested there is no justification for some forms of punishment, like incarceration.
-Others have argued that the state isn’t justified in punishing in any way at all.
-We’ll spend some time considering those arguments and what policy alternatives to prison or punishment there could be.
+Once we begin investigating the justification of punishment, however, we may discover that there simply isn’t any, and we shouldn’t punish anyone at all.
+In this course, we’ll explore why we punish, how we punish, and how things ought to change so that these questions are in sync.

 PPL 370: Philosophy of Leadership